 Note:

 The use case for Text Analysis is distinct from that for the Terminology data category.
-Text Analysis informs human agents or software agents in cases where either explicit terminology information is not (yet) available, or would not be appropriate, e.g. conceptual information for general vocabulary.
+Text Analysis informs human agents or software agents in cases where either explicit terminology information is not (yet) available, or would not be appropriate, e.g., conceptual information for general vocabulary.

 Text Analysis support is achieved by associating a fragment of text with an external resource that can be interpreted by a language review agent.
-The agent may for example use the web resource to disambiguate the meaning or lexical choice of the fragment, and thereby contributing to its correct translation.
+The agent may, for example, use the web resource to disambiguate the meaning or lexical choice of the fragment, and thereby contributing to its correct translation.
 The web resource may as well provide information on appropriate synonyms and example usage.
-This is for example the case if the web resource is WordNet [WordNet].
+This is, for example, the case if the web resource is WordNet [WordNet].
 In the case of a concept class, the external resource may provide a formalized conceptual definition arranged in a hierarchical framework of related concepts.
 In the case of a named entity, the external resource may provide a full-fledged description of the associated real world entity.

 Extended example: The word 'City' in the fragment 'I am going to the City' may be enhanced by one of the following: